 Some of the best home warranty companies share the following qualities:

-• Transparency—Top-rated home warranty companies are transparent about plan details, coverage limits and exclusions, and pricing.
+• Transparency—Top-rated home warranty companies are transparent about pricing, plan details, and coverage limits and exclusions.

-• Flexible home warranty plans—Having a variety of plans allows policyholders to select the systems and appliances they want protected and gives them flexibility to choose from multiple options.
+• Flexible home warranty plans—Plans with flexibility allow policyholders to select the systems and appliances they want protected and offer multiple options.

 Top home warranty companies to consider

-The most reputable home warranty companies have been in business for several decades, have established a good industry reputation, have a transparent claims process, offer flexible plans, and provide 24/7 customer service.
+The most reputable home warranty companies have been in business for several decades.
+They have established a good industry reputation over time.
+These companies have a transparent claims process that is clear to customers.
+They offer flexible plans to meet different needs and budgets.
+Additionally, reputable providers provide 24/7 customer service support.

-At Today’s Homeowner, we value trust and transparency with our readers, which is why we created an objective rating system and scored different home warranty providers according to our rating methodology.
-Our rating system involves a weighted, 100-point scale that scores home warranty companies on plans offered, coverage, state availability, cost, trustworthiness, customer service, and unique benefits.
+At Today’s Homeowner, trust and transparency with our readers is important.
+Below is an objective rating system of different home warranty providers according to our rating methodology.
+The rating system involves a weighted, 100-point scale that scores home warranty companies on plans offered, coverage, state availability, cost, trustworthiness, customer service, and unique benefits.

-Based on our research, here are several of the best home warranty companies in the industry:
+Based on research, here are several of the best home warranty companies in the industry:

 Superlative